jrnold/r4ds-exercise-solutions/docs/vectors.md

 4. Brainstorm at least four functions that allow you to convert a double to an integer.
 How do they differ?
 Be precise.

 Broadly, could convert a double to an integer by truncating or rounding to the nearest integer.
-For truncating or for handling ties (doubles ending in 0.5), there are multiple methods for determing which integer value to go to.
+For truncating or for handling ties (doubles ending in 0.5), there are multiple methods for determining which integer value to go to.

 methods                        0.5  -0.5  1.5  -1.5
 ============================== ==== ===== ==== ====